 (9) An infringement notice given under section 167 to the employee or agent of a licensee may be used as evidence in respect of a complaint lodged under this section with respect to that licensee.

-(10) The Court may deal jointly with complaints lodged under this section if it considers that the complaints are related.
+(10) The Commission may deal jointly with complaints lodged under this section if it considers that the complaints are related.

 (11) It is not a defence to a complaint lodged under this section against a licensee to show that the licensee —